nanocloudio/nanocloud/docs/specification.md

   HTTP/2 requests (status `426 Upgrade Required`).
 - Authorization mirrors Kubernetes semantics: TLS client certs (Nanocloud/device), bootstrap tokens, or bearer tokens must present at least the `pods.exec` scope.

+## Pod API Surface

+- `/api/v1/pods` and `/api/v1/namespaces/{namespace}/pods` expose the kubelet's
+  local view of workloads.
+Only `GET`/`LIST`/`WATCH` verbs are served; the API is intentionally read-only so kubectl tooling can inspect status without allowing deletion or mutation.
+- `/api/v1/.../pods/{name}/log` reuses the streaming log handler used by the CLI and follows the same query parameters (`follow`, `tailLines`, etc.).
+- All pod data is local-only: the kubelet reports the workloads running on the node hosting Nanocloud, not a cluster-wide aggregation.
+Clients should treat resource versions as single-node cursors.

+## NetworkPolicy-lite

+- The controller watches `NetworkPolicy` resources but only honours CIDR-based ingress/egress rules (`spec.ingress[].from[].ipBlock` / `spec.egress[].to[].ipBlock`).
+  Pod and namespace selectors are ignored.
+- For each Pod, Nanocloud installs nftables chains (`table inet nanocloud`) with per-direction allowlists and an implicit `counter drop`.
+Lack of rules implies an allow-all policy.
+- Policies are namespaced: the controller programs jump rules keyed by pod IP.
+  Debug output is available via `nanocloud policy debug` plus `/readyz` health.

 ## Device Management API